Three-body contact for fermions. I. General relations: Relations for the zero-range model

-The scaling $N_3(\epsilon) \propto \epsilon^{2s+2}$ will be derived in Section~\ref{sec:psi}.
-The anomalous exponent $2s+2$ comes from the analytical solution of the unitary three-body problem~\cite{Efimov}, and is directly linked to a hidden dynamical symmetry and a separability of the three-body problem in hyperspherical coordinates~\cite{LeChapitreIn2,CRAS,WernerSym}, or in a field theory point of view, to non-relativistic conformal invariance, with $s+5/2$ the scaling dimension of a three-fermion operator~\cite{ChapNishidaSon,son_cft,Mehen_cft}.
+The scaling $N_3(\epsilon) \propto \epsilon^{2s+2}$ {\bl was already obtained in~\cite{Petrov4body2004,TanScalingREVTEX} (see Section~\ref{sec:psi} for a rederivation).} The anomalous exponent $2s+2$ comes from the analytical solution of the unitary three-body problem~\cite{Efimov}, and is directly linked to a hidden dynamical symmetry and a separability of the three-body problem in hyperspherical coordinates~\cite{LeChapitreIn2,CRAS,WernerSym}, or in a field theory point of view, to non-relativistic conformal invariance, with $s+5/2$ the scaling dimension of a three-fermion operator~\cite{ChapNishidaSon,son_cft,Mehen_cft}.